AlonsoCerpa/NeonEngine/README.md

 - glfw3
 - imgui
 - stb
-3. Download and install Visual Studio 2022.
+3. Download and install Visual Studio 2022
-4. Download this repository.
+4. Download this repository
 5. Using Visual Studio 2022, open the Visual Studio solution file of this repo located in the following path: NeonEngine/NeonEngine.sln

 ## Demos